-May 2004: Ironically it was the Vietnam war movies I grew up watching like Platoon, Hamburger Hill, Forest Gump, ….that inspired me to visit Vietnam as one of the first countries in my quest to see the world.
-I wanted to learn more about the horrible war that had not only plagued the people and landscapes of Vietnam, but I also wanted to learn more about it to better understand the misery and horrors that American servicemen like my uncle faced when they fought in the war of Vietnam.
-Visiting Vietnam was a high priority for me because it only became possible for foreigners to travel freely in Vietnam 7 years before my visit.
-It was a country that wasn’t ruined yet by mass tourism like Thailand was becoming and I wanted to see it before it was too late.
-As part of a larger two-week trip that included the Mergui Archipelago in Myanmar, and Thailand, I spent a week in Vietnam visiting Hanoi, Ha Long Ba, Nha Trang and its inland mountains via a motor taxi.
+May 2004: Ironically, it was the Vietnam War movies I grew up watching, like Platoon, Hamburger Hill, and Forrest Gump, that inspired me to visit Vietnam as one of the first countries in my quest to see the world.
+I wanted to learn more about the devastating war that had not only ravaged the people and landscapes of Vietnam but also better understand the misery and horrors that American servicemen, like my uncle, faced when they fought there.

 About Vietnam